-But Gloger takes a different tack: his women are in the know, while his men are drawn into the action of the play they have all been watching together, and act out the roles of new suitors.
+But Gloger takes a different tack: his men are drawn into the action of the play they have all been watching together, and they merely act out the roles of new suitors – or start out doing so.
+His women find clues as to the men's game, and are in the know.
 And so the action swings between the corseted and bewigged 18th century of the play within a play, and the savvy 1950s of its onlookers.

-The action moves in and out of reality and the stage life, as sets are built and struck during numbers – a decorous drawing room, a pastoral hummock – and there is a constant flow of "stage hands" getting on with their tasks, oblivious to the breaking hearts around them.
-This entertaining design is by Ben Baur, and costume designer Karin Jud wittily mitchy-matches ancient and modern.
+The action moves in and out of reality and the stage life, as sets are built and struck during numbers – a decorous drawing room, a pastoral hummock – and there is a constant flow of 'stage hands' getting on with their tasks, oblivious to the breaking hearts around them.
+This entertaining design is by Ben Baur, and costume designer Karin Jud wittily matches ancient and modern.

 |Nearest tube||Covent Garden (underground)|